shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 [here][8], from where we can adapt the configuration shared in the "Asterisk Provisioning" section to work with the BYOC trunk.

+For connecting with the Twilio network as a SIP trunk we need to have a user created with the corresponding credentials in addition to a SIP domain and a BYOC trunk domain.
+We can do so via the Twilio console dashboard, the exact steps for which are described in the "Twilio" section below.

-The values highlighted in bold in the example config below will be unique to your environment and need to be replaced with correct values to work accordingly.
+> The values highlighted in bold in the example configuration will be unique to your

-pjsip_wizard.conf:
+> environment and needs to be replaced with appropriate values to work correctly.

+`pjsip_wizard.conf:`
 <pre style="background-color:#fdf6e3;color:#657b83;">
 <code><span>[user_defaults](!)
 </span><span>type = wizard